H3xFiles/CJournal/README.md

 - [simple UDP client/server system in a C/Unix environment](https://www.abc.se/%7Em6695/udp.html)

 ## 11/10/2018
-Finally it works, the problem was that I need to use write.
+Finally it works, the problem was that I need to use write instead of sendto.
 From here should be easy to implement the different clients.
 To recap:
 - the server is agnostic ipv4 and ipv6
 - the if statement are optimized using __builtin_except  (thing that i will be back on this)